 - Wash brinjals and make ‘plus’ slit ¾ way down the brinjal, keeping the brinjal intact.

-- Stuff each brinjal with ½ – 1 tsp of stuffing.
+- Stuff each brinjal with ½ – 1 teaspoon of stuffing.
 Lightly stuff the brinjal.
 Keep aside leftover stuffing for later use.
 If not stuffing the brinjal right away, put the brinjals in salted water to avoid discoloration.

 - Heat oil in a nonstick pan.